Deploy Inference Workloads with NVIDIA NIM

 By default, Public is selected giving everyone within the network access to the endpoint with no authentication

-If you select All authenticated users and applications, access is given to everyone within the organization’s account that can log in (to NVIDIA Run:ai or SSO).
+If you select All authenticated users and service accounts, access is given to everyone within the organization’s account that can log in (to NVIDIA Run:ai or SSO).

 For Specific group(s), enter group names as they appear in your identity provider.
 You must be a member of one of the groups listed to have access.

-For Specific user(s) and application(s), enter a valid user email or name.
+For Specific user(s) and service account(s), enter a valid user email or name.
 If you remove yourself, you will lose access.

 Set the connection for your tool(s).
 If you are loading from existing setup, the tools are configured as part of the environment.